 You must pay capital gains tax for selling gold in Australia (a tax rate of 28%) if your gold bars have a higher value during the sale compared to the purchase price.
 Capital gains taxes usually have a lower rate than labor income tax.
 The IRD has concluded that revenues from the sale of gold bars (gold bars, gold coins, certificates or units in gold) are taxable income.
 Tax legislation considers income to be any amount that a person earns from the sale of a property that they have purchased for the purpose of alienating it.

+It is important to research and read Gold IRA Companies Reviews before investing in gold to ensure you are making the right decision.
 The IRD has come to this conclusion because gold bars do not provide annual income returns while held.
 Consequently, the only way for a taxpayer to make a profit from an investment in gold bars is for the person to sell them.
 The IRD's view is that this indicates that the person must have had a dominant purpose of alienation when the taxpayer purchased the gold.
 The IRD states that a taxpayer's purpose in acquiring gold, whether as a long-term investment, as a hedge against inflation, to diversify the portfolio or as a store of value outside the monetary system, is not sufficient to refute the presumption of a dominant purpose of alienation.

 Government legislation will make mandatory an approach to paying the goods and services tax, or GST, which the Australian Tax Office has encouraged the gold industry to adopt on a voluntary basis since January.
 In addition, buyers of molten gold can request GST credits and then simply recycle them into ingots, creating an unvirtuous cycle in which GST payments never end up with the ATO, while GST credits are repeatedly claimed.
 If you sell gold bars, the IRD will expect you to return as income the amount received from your sale.
 This means that buying ingots, melting them into scrap metal and selling them entitles the person or entity that organized the merger to collect GST when they sell them later.